SnakeO/codeable-date-field/README.md

 ![Plugin Screen](https://wow-ss.s3.amazonaws.com/UjqR6H2.png)

+If you wish to use `composer` you can add a dependency for our plugin from `WPackagist` at `https://packagist.org/packages/wow/codeable-datepicker-widget`

 Usage
 -------------
 Once activated, visit `Appearance -> Widgets` and you will see a `Codeable - Date Field` widget that you can drag into your various Sidebar and Footer areas.
 Once added, you'll see a screen with all of the widget options.